-It's your choice whether you would like to stay to finish up a question after the end of your shift, or whether you would rather transfer the question to another service provider.
-If you would like to finish up your question, you can de-select the queue, so that you can continue with your call, but don't appear to be available to take more questions.
-To de-select the queue:
+It's your choice whether you would like to stay to finish up a question after your shift has ended or if you would like to transfer the call to someone else.
+If you would like to finish up, you can deselect the queues.
+This will allow you to continue with any active sessions but you won't see new calls coming in.
+To deselect the queues:

-- Click on the Queue link at the top of the librarian viewscreen
+- Click on the Queues button in the top right of the chat monitor

-How do I close the queue at the end of the night?
+How do I close the queues at the end of the night?

 At closing time:

-- Click on the Queue link at the top of the librarian viewscreen
+- Click on the Queues button in the top right of the chat monitor

 A colleague is still logged in long after their shift was over or after we've closed.
 What can I do?

-Until everyone is logged out of the QuestionPoint, the service will remain open.
+Until everyone has left all the queues, the service will remain open.
 If someone seems to be logged in past the end of their shift, please check the following:

-- Check the Staff schedule to see if they have a very long shift today
+- Check the Schedule to see if they have a long shift

-- IM them to see if they are there, or if they have had a logout error
+- IM them in QuestionPoint to see if they are there or if they forgot to logout

-- If they don't respond, try contacting them by phone and/or email and letting them know they're still logged in
+- If they don't respond, try contacting them by phone or email to let them know they're still logged in

-- If it's less than 2 hours before closing, contact the AskAway Administrative Centre
+- If it's less than 2 hours before closing, contact the Admin Centre

-- If they're still logged in at closing, you don't have to stay online - just be sure to let the AskAway Administrative Centre know by phone
+- If they're still logged in at closing, you don't have to stay online - just be sure to let the Admin Centre know by phone

-Can AskAway transcripts be re-sent, at the user's request?
+Can AskAway transcripts be re-sent, at the patron's request?

-If a user asks for a transcript to be re-sent, we unfortunately have no way of verifying the identity of the person asking, so re-sending the transcript violates the patron's privacy.
-For more information, please see the AskAway Blog.
+No. If a patron asks for a transcript to be re-sent, we unfortunately have no way of verifying the identity of the person asking, so re-sending the transcript violates the patron's privacy.

 Is there any quality control on AskAway sessions?